This calculator works out the land transfer duty (often referred to as stamp duty) that applies when you buy a Victorian property.

 We are aware of past instances where property buyers have not been registered on title for many years, despite thinking otherwise.
 You can search for titles and property certificates online, or in person at the Land Use Victoria.
 Please note that fees apply.

 Terms and conditions

-- This calculator may only be used for reference purposes.
+- This calculator should only be used for reference purposes.

-- While the State Revenue Office makes every attempt to ensure the accuracy and reliability of the automatic calculations provided in this service, you will acknowledge that there may be instances where the State Revenue Office is required to recalculate the figures submitted for assessment.
+- While the State Revenue Office (SRO) makes every attempt to ensure the accuracy and reliability of the automatic calculations provided through this service, you will acknowledge that there may be instances where the SRO is required to recalculate the figures submitted for assessment.

-- Note that these terms and conditions of usage should be read in conjunction with the disclaimer contained in the website.
+- These terms and conditions of use should be read in conjunction with the disclaimer contained in the website.

 - There may be certain components in the calculator which may be the subject of other intellectual property rights reserved by the SRO or other third parties.
 No licence is granted in respect of these intellectual property rights.

 - Any copies of the information, products, technology or processes must retain copyright and other intellectual property notices contained in the original material.

 While the SRO makes every attempt to ensure the accuracy and reliability of the information, products, technology or processes contained in this website, the information, products, technology or processes should not be relied upon or used as a substitute for formal advice from the originating bodies or departments.

 The information, products, technology or processes on the SRO website are provided on the basis that all persons accessing the site undertake responsibility for assessing the relevance and accuracy of its content, usage and result.